-RACINE — In response to the current impact of the global pandemic in Wisconsin, the Racine Art Museum (RAM) has extended the run of four ongoing exhibitions in hopes of giving a broader audience the chance to view the intriguing works of contemporary craft in-person.
+RACINE — In response to the current impact of the global pandemic in Wisconsin, the Racine Art Museum (RAM) has extended the run of three ongoing exhibitions through July 3 in hopes of giving a broader audience the chance to view the intriguing works of contemporary craft in-person.
+They are:

 - “Collection Focus: Mary Giles” features work by fiber artist Mary Giles (1944–2018), who is renowned for her willingness to push boundaries of form and concept.
 Giles, with 22 pieces currently in the museum’s permanent collection and others promised, is one of the most well-represented fiber artists at RAM with works spanning over three decades.